ALL STATE DATA UPDATED FOR 2021!

 |Initial Application (L1)||Reconsideration (L2)||Hearing (L3)|

-As the table shows, New Jersey is ahead at all three levels – Initial Application, Reconsideration, and Hearing.
+As the table shows, New Jersey is ahead at the Initial Application, and Hearing level.
+However, a touch behind at the Reconsideration level.

 New Jersey Initial Application Approval Over Time

 |Initial Application Approval Rate||2020||2019||2018||2017||2016||2015||2014||2013||2012||2011||2010|

-As the table and the below chart show, New Jersey has been declining to match the national average of Initial Applications going back to at least 2010.
+As the table and the below chart show, New Jersey has been slightly increasing above the national average of Initial Applications going back to at least 2010.
 In 2020, New Jersey ranked 18th in the nation in terms of percentage approval of Initial Applications.
 While approval rates have Declined in New Jersey over the last few years, they still are slightly above the national average.
 If you are thinking of applying for SSDI, don’t worry – there are multiple stages to the application process.

 New Jersey Reconsideration Approval Over Time